 By spending two days in Athens, you'll need a hotel for one or two nights of course.
 My advice for a short stay like this, is to stay in or near the historic center.
-This way, you'll be in walking distance of all the popular attractions and night life.
+This way, you'll be in walking distance of all the popular attractions, important monuments, and and nightlife.

-Other ideas of things to consider for the second day include visiting the ruins of the Temple of Zeus, diving into the central food market, and perhaps take an afternoon tour out to Cape Sounion to see the sunset at the Temple of Poseidon.
+Other ideas of things to consider for the second day include visiting the ruins of the Temple of Zeus, exploring Monastiraki flea market, diving into the central food market, and perhaps take an afternoon tour out to Cape Sounion to see the sunset at the Temple of Poseidon.

-You can find a full guide here: Athens in 2 days
+You can plan the perfect itinerary for two days in Athens using my guide here: Athens in 2 days

 Three Days in Athens